tungdnguyen/tungdnguyen.github.io/_projects/glams.md

         {% include figure.html path="assets/img/glee/thon_nghe_thuat.jpg" class="img-fluid rounded z-depth-1" %}
 </div>

 In 2014, I led my music club Glee Ams to found an art collective titled `Hanoi-Amsterdam Hamlet Association of Art`.
 Our first project is `G'LAMS` - the first Vietnamese-speaking student musical show.
 Since the first run `Emily`, the show has captivated thousands of theatergoers and established a benchmark for student musical trends in Vietnam.
-Starting from a small high school students project, the shows is now a collaboration between 15 Vietnamese colleges and high schools.
+Started as a small high school students project, the shows is now a collaboration between 15 Vietnamese colleges and high schools.

 Check out G'LAMS latest info [here](https://www.facebook.com/glamsmusical).
 <br>